 Have a white plastic vinyl fence that is dirty, moldy or covered with mildew?
-Then you’re likely wondering how to clean a vinyl fence!
+Is there green moss or algae growing on your PVC fence?
+Then you need these easy, non-toxic tips for how to clean a vinyl fence!

-- Add about 1/2 – 1 cup of white vinegar to about 1-2 gallons of water.
+- Add 1/2 – 1 cup of white vinegar to about 1 gallon of water.
 The amounts are variable.
 You can’t get it wrong.
-It depends on how much cleaning power you need (for example, caked on dirt from 10 years is a bit harder to remove than dust from one year) and how much of the vinegar smell you can tolerate.
-So don’t worry about getting exact amounts.
-(Some readers have added a little bit of dish soap to their solution for extra cleaning or used a Mr. Clean Magic Eraser to wipe away dirt.
-See comments below.)
+It depends on how much cleaning power you need (for example, caked-on dirt from 10 years might need more vinegar than routine maintenance cleaning).
+You can also add a little bit of dish soap to the solution, too.

 - Alternatively, you could use a vinegar and water solution in a spray bottle and spray the entire fence.
-Then you’ll need to wipe down the fence with a cloth to remove the grime.
+Then wipe down the fence with a cloth to remove the grime.

 - You might need to cover the same area a couple times to remove caked-on residue.

 - Hose down the fence afterwards to remove all vinegar residues and solid particles.
 Keep in mind that vinegar is an acid, and therefore vinegar can kill weeds and plants when applied directly.
 This is a very watered down solution, but still take care to not leave too much on the ground below if you’ve got thriving grass or flowers.
 Hose down the area after you are done cleaning to dilute the residue so that it does no harm.

 Vinegar is such an effective green cleaning solution that it works on everything in the house!
 Be sure to see my other tips on how to clean with vinegar, such as how to clean a toilet with vinegar, how to unclog a shower head with vinegar, and how to make an all natural kitchen cleaner.

 3. Soap and Water